Allstate Insurance Review (Rates, Coverage + More)

 |Best For||Discounts, first time homebuyers, homesharing hosts, young parents, cheap rates|

 Has there been a theft in your home?
 Was your roof just struck by lightning?
-However disaster strikes, it’s crucial to have a home insurer you can rely on.
+However the damages happen, natural disaster or otherwise, it’s crucial to have a home insurer you can rely on.
 But when there are so many agencies to choose from, finding the right home insurer can seem like a daunting task.
 How do you know which one to trust?

 Luckily, our insurance reviews are here to make things a little easier.
 In this review, we’ll share everything you need to know about Allstate to help you determine whether it is the right agency for you.